-1. NetCOBOL Studio is started by specifying the workspace created for the sample program.
-See "Preparing the workspace".
+- 1. NetCOBOL Studio is started by specifying the workspace created for the sample program.
+See "Preparing the workspace". - 2.
+In the Dependency view, select the SAMPLE13 project.

-- 2. The presence of the sample13 project is confirmed by using the "Dependency" view.
-If there is no sample13 project, import the project for the sample program into the NetCOBOL Studio workspace.
-See "Importing sample program project into NetCOBOL Studio workspace". - 3.
-Select the Sample13 project from the "Dependency" view, and verify that it matches the image below.
+If there is no SAMPLE13 project, import the project for the sample program into the NetCOBOL Studio workspace.
+See "Importing sample program project into NetCOBOL Studio workspace".